davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 The lack of a signature of shallow asthenospheric mantle in the Miocene is readily explained if the slab window opened beneath pre-existing mantle lithosphere originating in the Cretaceous.
-This would consist of a tiered duplex of underplated Farallon mantle nappes, roofed by a duplex of underplated Farallon oceanic crust, in turn roofed by the Nacimiento Franciscan and Salinia nappes.
+This would consist of a tiered duplex of underplated Farallon-plate oceanic crust and mantle lithosphere nappes, roofed by the Nacimiento Franciscan and Salinia nappes.
 Our estimate of a 45-75 km depth interval over which the Crystal Knob lavas sampled the underlying mantle lithosphere [@fig:depth], coupled with a general lack of significant late Cenozoic extensional faulting in the immediate region, implies a strong thermo-mechanical lid that likely suppressed the ascent of voluminous asthenosphere derived magmas that were hypothetically sourced from a deep underlying slab window.